wtowns/dotvim/README.md

 ## Some Useful Commands

 Once inside vim, there are far too many custom features available to list here.
-See the :help pages for the various plugins for instructions on how to utilize them.
-See the "Mappings" section of .vimrc, but here are some personal commands:
+Also see the :help pages for the various plugins for instructions on how to utilize them.
+See the "Mappings" section of .vimrc, but here are some personal
+commands:

 ```
 <Leader><Leader> : Hide highlighting